-- Assignments/examination scripts are marked in the first instance by the individual tutor assigned to each student. - 2.
-A sample of each batch of assignments (usually 10%) are then cross-marked by a second marker usually the Course Director or a Tutor or Course Director of another course. - 3.
+- 1. Assignments/examination scripts are marked in the first instance by the individual tutor assigned to each student. - A sample of each batch of assignments (usually 10%) are then cross-marked by a second marker - usually the Programme Director or a Tutor or Programme Director of another programme. - 3.
 In instances where a student is failing an assignment, a second marking is always carried out. - 4.
 In exceptional circumstances (for example where a significant discrepancy exists between a first and second marking) a third marking may be carried out.
-The Course Director normally undertakes this providing they were not involved in the original cross-marking.
-Alternatively, this is done by the Course Director of another course, or the College Director. - 5.
+The Programme Director normally undertakes this providing they were not involved in the original cross-marking.
+Alternatively, this is done by the Programme Director of another programme, or the College Director. - 5.
 Following completion of the cross-marking process students are provided with a provisional mark and feedback on their assignment.